-During the year-ended December 30, 2018, the Company approved a plan to take-back certain under-performing Swiss Chalet restaurants in western Canada with the intention to re-franchise certain locations to stronger franchisee partners and to permanently close locations that do not meet the Company's long-term strategic portfolio of restaurants.
-For the year ended December 29, 2019, the Company recorded an expense of \$2.4 million (December 30, 2018 - \$1.8 million) related to expected cost to settle and exit certain leases.
+During the year-ended December 30, 2018, the Company approved a plan to take-back certain underperforming restaurants with the intention to re-franchise certain locations to stronger franchisee partners and to permanently close locations that do not meet the Company's long-term strategic portfolio of restaurants.
+For the year ended December 27, 2020, the Company recorded an expense of \$1.3 million (December 29, 2019 -\$5.3 million) related to expected cost to settle and exit certain leases.